Mike Burns (cricketer): Move to Somerset

 His batting continued to flourish at Somerset in first-class cricket; between 1999 and 2004, he consistently averaged over 35.
 His highest batting average came in 2000, when he scored 775 runs at 40.78.
 He was boosted that season by an early-season tally of 160 against Oxford Universities, as part of a 305-run partnership with Peter Bowler for the fourth wicket.
 The partnership was only five runs less than Somerset's record for the fourth wicket, made in 1980 by Peter Denning and Ian Botham.
 His performances in the County Championship were less impressive than his overall first-class record in 2000; he averaged below thirty in the competition, and only reached a century once, against Lancashire.
 In 2001, Burns reached his highest first-class score, and only double-century, scoring 221 against Yorkshire at the Recreation Ground in Bath.
 The total, made on what Wisden described as the "benignest of pitches", included 28 fours and 1 six, and took seven and three-quarter hours.
 The match finished as a high-scoring draw, with over 1,000 runs being scored.
-Burns' score is the highest by a Somerset batsman at the Recreation Ground during a first-class match, although three players have scored more playing against Somerset at the ground; Reggie Spooner scored 240 runs in 1906, Mike Gatting got 258 in 1984 and Warwick Armstrong scored an unbeaten 303 for Australia in 1905.
+Burns's score is the highest by a Somerset batsman at the Recreation Ground during a first-class match, although three players have scored more playing against Somerset at the ground; Reggie Spooner scored 240 runs in 1906, Mike Gatting got 258 in 1984 and Warwick Armstrong scored an unbeaten 303 for Australia in 1905.
 Burns also scored his second century in List A cricket during 2001, striking 101 not out against Northamptonshire from 112 balls.
 When Somerset captain Jamie Cox broke his thumb, Burns took charge of the team for six matches in June and July 2001, a role he reprised for eight matches the following season.
 In 2001, Somerset recorded one of the best seasons in their history: they finished second in the County Championship, their highest ever position, and won the Cheltenham & Gloucester Trophy.

 In 2002, Burns scored 1,000 first-class runs for the first time in his career, though he did not score a century during the year.
 He passed 50 on nine occasions, and narrowly missed out on tons against both Surrey, when he was dismissed on 99 by Rikki Clarke, and Sussex, when he was caught off the bowling of Mark Davis for 98.
-Despite Burns' run-tally, and in stark contrast to the previous year, Somerset's season was described in Wisden as "a sorry story".
+Despite Burns's run-tally, and in stark contrast to the previous year, Somerset's season was described in Wisden as "a sorry story".
 No other Somerset batsman passed 1,000 runs in the year, and the county were relegated in both the County Championship and the Norwich Union League, though they did reach the final of the Cheltenham & Gloucester Trophy for the second consecutive year.
 In the semi-final of that competition, Burns scored 72 runs, and "admirably set the foundations" for Somerset's victory.